Bwindi Dining Guide Options

 Diverse Wildlife in Volcanoes National Park

-Mountain Gorillas: The Park’s Crown Jewel
+mountain gorillas: The Park’s Crown Jewel

 Volcanoes National Park is renowned for its population of mountain gorillas, one of the park’s most iconic residents.